-ASL I-VI are offered on campus and ASL III-VI are offered online.
+ASL I-VI are offered on campus and online.

 The ASL Minor (ASL I, II, III, IV, V, VI, and two upper division courses selected from Intercultural Communication, Deaf Culture & Community, or Foundations in Deaf Education) is open to UNC students with a declared major with a designed plan os study.